g-vansh/g-vansh.github.io/_pages/cv.md

 Honors & Media Coverage
 ======
 * Recognised as one of [India’s Top 10 Business Consultants](https://www.ceoinsightsindia.com/magazines/leaders-in-business-consultants-june-2022/#page=42) by CEOInsights Magazine India for my work with Ascenta Consulting.
+* Distinction in Social Science research, with Magna Cum Laude honors at Cornell University.
 * Dean’s List for all my semesters at Cornell University.